Seizure of a Vehicle for Forfeiture

 The tow bill will be paid to the towing company in accordance with local customs and practices.
 If the property is awarded to FHP, the tow bill will be paid at the district level.

-Vehicles will not be released to the owner from an FHP authorized storage facility, without proof of payment of the towing and storage fees or a court order provided from the Office of General Counsel.
+Vehicles will not be released to the owner from an FHP-authorized storage facility without proof of payment of the towing and storage fees or a court order from the Office of General Counsel.
 If a court orders the vehicle’s return, the owner does not have to pay any fees or costs.

-If the forfeiture is not being pursued, the five (5) day hold will be released, and the seizing FHP trooper and appropriate Evidence/Property Custodian will be promptly informed that the property will be released.
+If the forfeiture is not pursued, the five (5) day hold will be released.
+The seizing FHP trooper and appropriate Evidence/Property Custodian will be promptly informed that the property will be released.

 The seizing FHP trooper will complete all appropriate reports and forms for submission to the Evidence/Property control function.